3b1b-sh/2D_Self_Driving_Simulator/README.md

+# 2D Self-Driving Simulator

+**If you think the project is inspirational or interesting, please give it a star.**

+## Quick Start

+The main idea and methods are detailedly explained in the file "CS181_2D_Self_Driving.pdf".Besides, our project is based on the [Car Tracking project of
+Stanford CS221 Fall 2019-2020](https://stanford-cs221.github.io/autumn2019/assignments/car/index.html), you can also refer to it for gaining a better understanding.

+Below are the commands you need to set and control the 2D self-driving simulator.

-## HMM Agent
+### HMM Agent

-To driving manually, run the following command:
+To drive manually, run the following command:

 ```bash
 python cs181pj-car-hmm/drive.py -l lombard -i none
 ```

 - You can steer by either using the arrow keys or 'w', 'a', and 'd'.
-The up key and 'w' accelerates your car forward, the left key and 'a' turns the steering wheel to the left, and the right key and 'd' turns the steering wheel to the right.
+The up key and 'w' accelerate your car forward, the left key and 'a' turn the steering wheel to the left, and the right key and 'd' turn the steering wheel to the right.
 Note that you cannot reverse the car or turn in place.
 - In this phase, no inference has been implemented, so you are unable to see any of the other cars.
 It is hard to complete the game now.

 ---